dabealu/arch-sway/README.md

 # sway on arch
-arch + sway installation.

-two main options:
+desktop as a code: setup for arch+sway.

+preparation before install, few options:
 - prepare installation media with binary included, see `archiso` note
+- format usb stick with two partitions (`arch-sway format-dev`) and copy binary to storage partition
 - use vanilla iso, and copy binary to device running archiso environment (using curl/ssh/etc)

 ## installation
-run `arch-sway` and follow the instructions.
+run `arch-sway install` and follow the instructions.

 `tmux` can help to keep several terminals open for debugging:
 `CTRL+b` and `SHIFT+"` or `SIFT+%` to split, `CTRL+b` and `up|down` to change focus.